djipco/webwelder/README.md

 ### Members

-* `InboundTable` : a Table DAT containing messages received from clients
+* `InboundTableDat` : a Table DAT containing all clients and current properties
+* `InboundJsonDat` : a JSON DAT containing all clients and current properties

 ### Methods